West Coast Baptist College: Campus

 The campus of West Coast Baptist College contains seventeen major buildings extending from Lancaster Boulevard to Avenue J, and are shared by both Lancaster Baptist Church and Lancaster Baptist School.

 Beliefs

 West Coast is a Baptist Bible college.
-West Coast Baptist College believes the Bible is the inspired Word of God.
+West Coast Baptist College believes the King James Bible is the only correct English translation of the inspired Word of God.
 It believes in the trinity, in the deity of Jesus Christ, and in Salvation by grace through faith in Christ alone.
 West Coast emphasizes the importance of the local church.
 It believes the Bible is preserved for the English-speaking people in the King James Version.
-WCBC rejects all other translations of the Bible.
+WCBC rejects all other English translations of the Bible.